Cocoa Works, York

-The proposals encompass the Rowntree Cocoa Works building and the Grade 2 listed Joseph Rowntree Memorial Library, located on Haxby Road in York.
-The development will provide 279 private dwellings (Studio/1/2/3 bed apartments) including a single storey roof extension to the Cocoa works factory.
+The proposals encompass the Rowntree Cocoa Works building and the Grade II listed Joseph Rowntree Memorial Library, located on Haxby Road in York.
+The development will provide 279 private dwellings ranging from studios, 1, 2 and 3 bed apartments, including a single storey roof extension and three new cores in the Cocoa works factory.

-Additionally, the development will provide a flexible community space inside the listed LW Library building alongside a new extension which will house temporary show flat.
-The scheme will also provide 246 secure cycle storage space and 191 vehicular parking spaces for building residents.
+Additionally, the development will provide a flexible community space inside listed library building alongside a new extension which will a house temporary show flat.
+The scheme will also provide 246 secure cycle storage space, 191 vehicular parking spaces and a provision for electrical car charging points for building residents.